ankix86/-FlappyBird-libGDX-/README.md

 FlappyBird
 This is game project.
-this game is made using libGDX framework in android studio.
+this game is made using libGDX framework with android studio.

 some scrshots of my game-